linroger/Wealth-of-Nations/Financial Instruments/Lecture Notes- Financial Instruments/Teaching Note 1- Forward Rates Agreement/Forward Contracts on Exchange Rates.md

 	- This step locks in the price at which you will buy euros in the future.

 1. **Borrow$N \times e^{-r_e \times T}$euros:**
-	- Borrow euros now at the current Euro LIBOR rate,  and you will need to pay back the borrowed amount multiplied by the exponential of the negative Euro interest rate times the time to maturity$T$.
+	- Borrow euros now at the current Euro [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] rate,  and you will need to pay back the borrowed amount multiplied by the exponential of the negative Euro interest rate times the time to maturity$T$.

 1. **Exchange them to$N \times e^{-r_e \times T} \times M_0$dollars:**
 	- Convert the borrowed euros to dollars at the current spot rate.

 1. **Invest$N \times e^{-r_e \times T} \times M_0$dollars at the dollar interest rate$r_s$:**
-	- Invest the dollar amount at the current US LIBOR rate,  and the investment will grow according to the dollar interest rate over the time to maturity$T$.
+	- Invest the dollar amount at the current US [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] rate,  and the investment will grow according to the dollar interest rate over the time to maturity$T$.

 1. **At maturity$T$,  the arbitrageur:**
 	- Receives$N$euros from the forward contract and pays$F_{0, T} \times N$dollars for them.